teeshirt Tihomir Rangelov

 Ingmar Bergman, Andrey Tarkovsky...
 I watch many documentaries.

 I travelled around the world in 2008 for five months, got robbed, criss-crossed the USA by train, visited some pacific islands, biked and hiked around New Zealand, got sick in Thailand and celebrated Christmas in Tokyo.

 In 2011 I travelled overland from Nepal to Iceland through Tibet, China, Mongolia and Russia.

 In 2013 I cycled in Argentina, Chile and Bolivia.

-Right now I am towards the end of an 18-month trip that took me sailing from India to Malaysia, then on to Myanmar, Indonesia, Papua New Guinea, the Solomon Islands, Vanuatu and New Zealand where I am currently cycling.
+I did an 18-month trip that took me sailing from India to Malaysia, then on to Myanmar, Indonesia, Papua New Guinea, the Solomon Islands, Vanuatu and New Zealand where I did some cycling.